We focus on four complex health issues more prevalent in urban areas

 We work with others and fund projects in inner-city areas to tackle major urban health issues

 We take a place-based approach to our work, addressing a small number of complex health challenges at a time.
 Each of these complex health challenges make up our urban health programmes.

-Childhood obesity, multiple long-term conditions, air pollution and adolescent mental health are some of the biggest health challenges in the London boroughs of Lambeth and Southwark.
+Children’s health and food, multiple long-term conditions, air pollution and children’s mental health are some of the biggest health challenges in the London boroughs of Lambeth and Southwark.
 They are also complex issues for other urban areas in the UK and internationally.
 By adopting a place-based approach, we aim to build a deeper understanding of what it takes to address these two complex health challenges both locally and beyond.

 We’re currently working to:

 We want to break the link between low income and poor nutrition, by improving the quality of food options in lower-income neighbourhoods.

 Children's health and food

 Providing a number of unique perspectives to our children's health and food programme.

 How we're improving children's health in homes, schools and streets.

 We want to address the social and economic determinants of health in order to ensure longer, healthier lives for people with multiple long-term conditions.